top of page

 Overnight in Hyderabad.

-We embark on our drive to Sukkur with a captivating exploration of history.
-Our first stop is the ancient Mohenjo-daro Museum and UNESCO World Heritage Site.
-Here, we delve into the fascinating artifacts of the Indus Valley Civilization, gaining insights into this remarkable culture and its significance.
-Mohenjo-daro stands as one of Pakistan's most important archaeological sites, offering a profound glimpse into the ancient past.
+We continue to the ancient Mohenjo-daro Museum and UNESCO World Heritage Site.
+Here, we delve into the fascinating artifacts of this Indus Valley Civilization, gaining insights into this remarkable culture and it’s historical significance.
+Mohenjo-daro stands as one of Pakistan’s most important archaeological sites, offering a profound glimpse into the ancient past.

 Overnight in Sukkur.